 Colt Data Centre Services appoints director of sustainability

-Colt Data Centre Services has appointed its first director of sustainability as the company pushes forward with its mission to help itself and its customers to become more energy efficient.
+Colt Data Center Services has appointed its first director of sustainability as the company pushes forward with its mission to help itself and its customers to become more energy efficient.

-Colt Data Centre Services (Colt DCS) operates 26 state-of-the-art carrier-neutral data centres across 18 cities in Europe and Asia Pacific.
+Colt Data Center Services (Colt DCS) operates 26 state-of-the-art carrier-neutral data centers across 18 cities in Europe and Asia Pacific.